Bira/octopus-carnival/_posts/2023-03-10-raven-roost-bandits.md

 Sharpshooters can spend their move action to perform a **Careful Aim** maneuver.
 This lets them pick an enemy they can see.
 If they can still see that enemy at the start of their next turn, their crossbow attack will attack the target's Reflex instead of their AC, and will deal 5 extra damage.
-Targeting Reflex with an attack whose bonus is calibrated against AC is a huge bonus!
+So not only will the attack be more accurate than usual, it will also target a lower defense (often much lower for heavily armored characters).

 Sharpshooters can also deploy an **Archer's Decoy** as a free action, which grants them a +2 bonus to AC and Reflex for a turn.
 This recharges when they're